naivomah3/lab-cv/README.md

 >an end-to-end fashion.
 Our dataset is a set of aerial images taken
 >from UAV(drones) from local areas within the NIT Rourkela campus.
 >Throughout the experiments, we are benchmarking different
->state-of-the-art models and taking advantage of the technique being used to tackle our problem.
+>state-of-the-art models and taking advantage of the techniques being used to tackle our problem.
 >The main objective of this project is to build an effective CNN model,
 >being able to distinguish roads from occlusion and background and able
 >to generalize to later extension as well as to build our own dataset.